 4.3 Implementing the ReAct Framework

-ReAct makes the AI "think out loud" by explicitly showing its reasoning process before taking any action, providing transparency that is crucial for security monitoring and system debugging in production environments.
+ReAct makes the AI "think out loud."
+It explicitly shows its reasoning process before taking any action.
+Transparency?
+Critical for security monitoring and system debugging in production environments where you need to understand why agents make specific decisions.

 The System Prompt: Programming the Agent's Behavior